manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/prepare-setup/prepare-setup.md

 # Prepare Setup

 ## Introduction
 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
-This workshop requires a compute instance running the Oracle Enterprise Manager 13c Marketplace image with monitored database targets and a Virtual Cloud Network (VCN).
+This workshop requires a compute instance and a Virtual Cloud Network (VCN).

-*Estimated Time:* 15 minutes
+Estimated Time: 15 minutes

 ### Objectives
 -   Download ORM stack